 Got a few new lifers in New Zealand over the Xmas break.New Zealand King Shag

-(no photo because one of the annoying people with me scared it off by yelling that they saw it as I tried to photograph it from 10 feet away
+- bird #2004 (no photo because one of the annoying people with me scared it off by yelling that they saw it as I tried to photograph it from 10 feet away

-....and today I did something I said I would never do.
+....but today I did something I said I would never do.